gtrogers/Cute/README.md

 ## Fake Graphics

 Cute provides a fake `love.graphics` object for spying on rendering.
-You are then able to check the number of call made to the fake graphics function.
+You are then able to check the number of call made to the fake graphics functions.
 For example:

 ```lua
 -- text box test